Khadijarejjaoui99/CPlusPlus_Problems_and_Solutions/Problems-and-Solutions-Set2/README.md

 <br>How many elements do you want in the array:
 <br>10
 <br>Array Elements: 71 56 45 27 56 96 87 42 90 13

+## <a href = "https://github.com/Khadijarejjaoui99/CPlusPlus_Problems_and_Solutions/tree/main/Problems-and-Solutions-Set2/problem24" >Problem24: Find Maximum Number In An Array:</a>

+Write a program to N numbers and fill the array with random numbers from 1 to 100 the print max element
+<br>Example:
+<br>How many elements do you want in the array:
+<br>10
+<br>Array Elements: 38 30 100 100 17 99 46 91 55 31
+<br>Max Number is: 100